 In this article, we'll discuss what makes a good farewell speech at work, explain the steps to writing a farewell speech and what to remember when delivering one, plus we share speech examples and presentation tips to assist you in giving a farewell your colleagues will remember well.

-What is a farewell speech at work?
+What is a work farewell speech?

 How to write a job farewell speech

 A well-written farewell speech can leave a good lasting impression on your colleagues.
-Writing down what you want to say can help you feel calmer and more confident when it is time to give your speech.
+Writing down what you want to say can help you feel calmer and more confident when it comes time to give your speech.
 Follow these steps to write an effective farewell speech:

 1. Draft an outline

 Start by making a list of bullet points that highlight your experiences at the company to give you an organized framework on which to build your speech.
 Take note of specific memories and experiences that'll resonate with your colleagues and leave them with a positive impression of your time at the company.

 The following details are common components of farewell speeches at work: